coronensis/dwarf/README.md

 Probably nothing will happen from my side in the foreseeable future due to lack of time and lost interest in the topic.
 You are highly welcome to take the project further.
 I will provide assistance to the best of my possibilities.

+*Edit 01/2020:* Meanwhile my interrest in the topic revived.
+[Rival](https://github.com/coronensis/rival), the follow-up project to Dwarf, will (or already did) implement the following suggestions.

 Suggestions for further development: